microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

     > You turn transparent data encryption on and off on the database level.
 To enable transparent data encryption on a database in Azure SQL Managed Instance use must use T-SQL.

 9. Select **Execute** from the SSMS toolbar.
-After a few seconds, you will see a message that the "Commands completed successfully."
+After a few seconds, you will see a message that the "Commands completed successfully":

     ![The Execute button is highlighted on the SSMS toolbar, and the Commands completed successfully message is highlighted in the output window.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ssms-sql-mi-enable-tde-success.png?raw=true "Execute")